Triston Casas Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in the league.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Yankees have a 3.58 team ERA that ranks third across all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.57).

-- Yankees pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 19th in baseball).
+- Yankees pitchers combine to rank 15th in baseball in home runs given up (77 total, 1.1 per game).

-- The right-hander's most recent appearance was on Tuesday against the Chicago White Sox, when he went six innings, surrendering three earned runs while giving up six hits.
+- In his most recent time out on Saturday against the Boston Red Sox, the right-hander threw six innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.